DylanLacey/parallel_test_tutorial/README.md

 It should have generated a `features` folder and created the `cucumber command`

 To make sure we're not crazy let's run `cucumber`.
-You should get the follow output:
+We should get the follow output:
 ```
 Using the default profile...
 0 scenarios